shakacode/bootstrap-sass-loader/README.md

 require("bootstrap-sass-loader");
 ```

+The disadvantage to using this setup is that you can't:

+1. Customize the bootstrap variables: [Bootstrap Customization](http://getbootstrap.com/customize/)
+2. You can't use the bootstrap variables for your own sass stylesheets.

 ### 1.b Customized Bootstrap

 1. Copy the file `bootstrap-sass.config.js` to your project.
 You will specify the file path in the `require` statement.